nemnesia/symbol-bootstrap/docs/run.md

       [default: 60000] If running in detached mode, how long before timing out (in milliseconds)

 DESCRIPTION
-  It boots the network via docker using the generated `docker-compose.yml` file and configuration.
+  It boots the network via docker using the generated `compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
-This is just a wrapper for the `docker-compose up` bash call.
+This is just a wrapper for the `docker compose up` bash call.

 EXAMPLES
   $ symbol-bootstrap run